What are the size requirements for the 504 Loan Program?

-- Tangible net worth of $15 million or less AND
+- Tangible net worth of $15 million or less (including all affiliates and subsidiaries) AND

-- Average after-Fed. tax net profit of $5 million or less (most current 2 years)
+- Average after-Fed. tax net profit of $5 million or less (Including all affiliates/subsidiaries -most current 2 years)

 What is the borrower’s down payment and how is a 504 loan structured?

-The financing % for each party and standard 504 loan structure is:
+The minimum financing percentage for each party and standard 504 loan structure is:

 - BORROWER – 10% of the total project cost